 The pressures are leading many lending businesses to look afresh at automation.
 They’re discovering that technology has moved on and experience about how best to apply it has evolved.
 These factors describe the TRUE Lending Intelligence platform.

-Task specialization allows TRUE products – Trapeze for docs-to-data conversion, VerifAI for data verification – to slot neatly into data supply chain tasks and power fully automated performance – no humans in the loop.
+Task specialization allows TRUE products – Trapeze for docs-to-data conversion, VerifAI for data verification – to slot neatly into data supply chain tasks and power an Intelligent Mortgage Automation strategy – with no humans in the loop.
 The underlying AI is trained to deliver a human-like understanding of the lifecycle and language of loans.
 It is uniquely able to review documents contextually, seeing the connections between the borrower and their data, and building a complete picture.

 TRUE creates flexibility in the data supply chain, allowing it to scale up in busy times and down in quieter periods without committing to salaries or outsourcing contracts.
 It also gives lenders intelligence that reduces risks and surfaces opportunities.
 The result is a mortgage-making factory fully in control of its resources, ensuring consistent quality and readily adapting to demand.